 To understand why these gender differences might emerge, we considered the important psychological variable of identity.

-Identity is an individual’s personal story about the kind of person he or she hopes to be.
+Identity is an individual’s personal story about the kind of person they hope to be.
 We looked specifically at moral identity, the tendency to conceptualize oneself in terms of moral traits such as fair, honest, generous, and kind.
 Analyzing data from 33 independent studies with over 19,000 people in aggregate, we found a moderate gender difference in moral identity that is on par with the average effect size uncovered in psychological research.
 Women identified with moral traits more strongly than did men.